 The system description is intended to help auditors understand the overall organization and evaluate its internal controls.
 Auditors want to understand that:

-- Your organization is using the proper controls
+- Your organization is using the proper internal controls

 - These controls are operating effectively